characterflaw/sel-drv-conx-browser/README.md

 # sel-drv-conx-browser
 Selenium Driver Connection for Browsers (Java)

-Change the name of hte browser in the method: `setBrowser()`.
+Change the name of the browser in the method: `setBrowser()`.
 Valid options are:

 - Chrome
 - Safari